-- Wesleyan Financial Services (WFS) including General Insurance - To provide specialist financial advice and solutions to meet the personal, professional and business needs of the Society's chosen markets; - To deliver income and profit targets for the adviser force whilst delivering a high quality of service to all customers; - To operate within the procedures and guidelines laid down by the regulatory authorities; - To deliver income and profit targets for General Insurance business whilst delivering a high quality of service to all customers; - To develop and implement the marketing, product, internet and online business strategies. - Practice Plan Limited / DPAS Limited
+- Wesleyan Financial Services (WFS) including General Insurance - To provide specialist financial advice and solutions to meet the personal, professional and business needs of the Society's chosen markets;

-- To deliver income and profit targets for Practice Plan Limited / DPAS Limited; - To deliver high quality services to all customers; - To operate within procedures and guidelines laid down by the regulatory authorities in each jurisdiction in which the companies operate; - To develop and implement appropriate business strategies to achieve the targets set by Wesleyan group. - Group Marketing - To develop and implement the Society and Business Area marketing strategy.
-To proactively support all of the Society's promotional activity through timely and effective communication through the press and other media; - To oversee the use of brands across the business; - To develop and implement the Society's digital strategy and online business development. - To develop and implement the Society's mutuality strategy
+- To deliver income and profit targets for the adviser force whilst delivering a high quality of service to all customers; - To operate within the procedures and guidelines laid down by the regulatory authorities; - To deliver income and profit targets for General Insurance business whilst delivering a high quality of service to all customers; and - To develop and implement the marketing, internet and online business strategies. - Practice Plan Limited / DPAS Limited - To deliver income and profit targets for Practice Plan Limited / DPAS Limited; - To deliver high quality services to all customers; - To operate within procedures and guidelines laid down by the regulatory authorities in each jurisdiction in which the companies operate; and - To develop and implement appropriate business strategies to achieve the targets set by Wesleyan group. - Group Customer/Marketing/Digital - To gather customer insights and lead improvement of customer experience - To develop and implement the Group marketing strategy.
+To proactively support all of the Society's promotional activity through timely and effective communication; - To oversee the use of brands across the business; - To develop and implement the Society's digital strategy and online business development; and - To develop and implement the Society's mutuality strategy.